Brazzaville–Kinshasa Bridge: Background

 Following a study in 2009, the project lay dormant until a meeting was held between the two countries in Libreville, Gabon in December 2016.
 In January 2017, the ECCAS reactivated the project, with the African Development Bank pledging 250 million euros to the project.
 The two Congos were to raise the remaining 110 million euros and seek donors for an additional 40 million euros.
 An agreement was formally signed in November 2018 between the ROC and DRC for a 1,575m-long toll bridge to connect their capitals.

 Construction works have since been repeatedly delayed and work was expected to commence in 2023.
 The bridge is expected to be completed in 2028.

+In February 2025, Congolese officials said that bidding to select the concessionaire would open in June 2025 and that the concessionaire would be chosen in September 2025, with financial close to follow.
+In February 2026, however, officials from the two countries said that the newly harmonized tax and customs framework would allow the request-for-proposals process to be relaunched in the following days.

+Africa50 continued to describe itself in 2026 as the lead developer for the project, responsible for structuring the public-private partnership and leading the project preparation and development phase.

 Gauge

 The rail link will be single track.
 Both sides of the bridge use the same 1067mm gauge.
 For compatibility with AIHSRN third rails or Dual Gauge sleepers should be provided.